 (Don’t forget to set up your DNS servers!)

 Congratulations!
-Now you know how to create subdomains, addon domains, and parked (alias) domains.
+Now you know how to create subdomains, addon domains, and domain aliases.